mathworks-robotics/obstacle-avoidance-using-camera/README.md

 - *Sensor Inputs:* Simulink 3D Animation Sensor inputs (camera view and estimated position)
 - *Optical Flow Lines Calculation:* Calculates the optical flow lines for the image using 'Horn-Schunk' method.
 - *Optical Flow Algorithm for Obstacle Avoidance:* Controller for steering the vehicle:
-    - *FlowDifferences* MATLAB<sup>:registered:</sup> Function: The Optical Flow on the right and left is calculated by the system.
+    - *FlowDifferences* MATLAB&reg; Function: The Optical Flow on the right and left is calculated by the system.
     - *Optical flow algorithm and PID Controller for landing:*
         - *DronePositionEstimation:*
             1. *OpticalFlowAlgorithm:* The sign of the linear velocity (*V_Y*)is assigned depending on Optical Flow on Left and Right